djnovin/ns_server/README.md

 ## 2.3 For Local Development

-To develop the Actix Web application itself, you need to first stop the `core-api` service if you did spun it up using docker-compose in the previous steps.
+To develop the Actix Web application itself, you need to first stop the `ns-api` service if you did spun it up using docker-compose in the previous steps.

 After that, you can start the application via the following command